xrysamuel/CS2303-FileSystem/doc/Report.md

 ## 1 Overview

-This project implements a ext2-like file system consisting of three components.
-The first component is the Basic Disk Server (BDS), responsible for simulating a hard disk, and the Basic Disk Client (BDC) tests the functionality of BDS.
-The second component is the File Server (FS), responsible for managing the file system.
+This project implements a ext2-like network file system consisting of three components.
+The first is the Basic Disk Server (BDS), responsible for simulating a hard disk, accompanied by the Basic Disk Client (BDC), which performs behavioral tests for the BDS.
+The second component is the File Server (FS), which manages the file system.
 The third component is the File Client (FC), which provides an interface for users to interact with the file system.
-These three components are loosely coupled and connected through sockets.
+These three components are loosely coupled and communicate through sockets.

 Key features of this project include:

 - Unified error handling mechanism to enhance robustness.
-- A separate component for socket connenction (designed from scratch, without reference to the given template), allowing BDS, FS, and FC to abstract away the underlying communication details.
+- A socket connection library designed from scratch.
-- Minimizing disk I/O:
+- Reduced disk I/O:
-    - Only necessary data are loaded to memory.
+    - Only essential data are loaded to memory.
-    - Caching mechanism on the FS side to reduce disk access, utilizing the LRU approximation algorithm for cache replacement.
+    - Caching mechanism in FS to reduce disk access, with LRU approximation algorithm for cache replacement.
-    - Historical information recording of the bitmap to minimize disk access and expedite bitmap read/write.
+    - Recording historical information of the bitmap minimizes disk access and speeds up bitmap read/write operations.
-- Permission control for multi-users.
+- Permission controls.
 - Mutex locks to prevent data conflicts during read/write.

+This report will present the design details of the file system.

-## 2 TCP Socket
+## 2 Socket

 In this project, BDC serves as the server for FS, while FS serves as the server for FC.
-We design a unified mechanism to manage TCP connections and communication effectively.
+We have designed a unified mechanism to effectively manage socket connections.

-During TCP communication, packet fragmentation, known as the "sticky packet" issue, may occur due to the stream-oriented nature of TCP.
+During TCP communication, there can be packet fragmentation, also known as the "sticky packet" issue, due to the streaming nature of TCP.
 For instance, if one side sends "123" followed by "4567," the receiving end may read "12345."
-To address this, we need to establish message boundaries.
-The first approach is terminating each message with a unique character.
-However, this method cannot be applied to our project as our protocol may use all ASCII characters in the message (for same reason, we cannot use C-style string in our project).
-Alternatively, the project adopts the second method which involves transmitting the message length followed by the message content to identify the message boundaries.
+To address this, it is necessary to establish message boundaries.
+One approach is to terminate each message with a unique character.
+However, in our project, this method cannot be applied as our protocol may use all ASCII characters in the message (for same reason, we cannot use C-style string in our project).
+As an alternative, our project transmits the message length followed by the message content to identify the message boundaries.

-Given that all three components in this project follow the Read-Evaluate-Print-Loop (REPL) pattern, where the server handles evaluation and the client manages reading and printing, we can design two independent components "simple_server" and "simple_client" to perform this loop jointly as well as handle the TCP communication between them.
-These two functions take the function pointer as parameters, so that the server can only focus on the evaluation logic and the client focus on the reading and printing aspects and simply pass the logic as callback function to the "simple_server" and "simple_client".
+Since all three components in this project follow the Read-Evaluate-Print-Loop (REPL) pattern, where the server handles evaluation and the client manages reading and printing, we can design two functions "simple_server" and "simple_client" to automate this loop and handle TCP communication between them.
+These functions take function pointers as parameters.
+By doing so, the server can focus solely on the evaluation logic, the client can focus on reading and printing, and then they can simply pass the logic as a callback function to the "simple_server" and "simple_client".
 This approach ensures code reusability and mitigates potential errors that may arise from dealing with communication intricacies.

 ## 3 Basic Disk Server

 The Basic Disk Server (BDS) emulates a physical disk.
-It treats a file as a disk and partitions it into multiple cylinders, which are further divided into sectors.
+It treats a file as a disk and divides it into multiple cylinders, which are further divided into sectors.

 The BDS is capable of handling three types of requests:

 - `I`: Information request.
 The disk provides two integers representing the disk's geometry: the number of cylinders and the number of sectors per cylinder.
 - `R <#cylinder> <#sector>`: Read request for a specific sector.
 The disk responds with "Yes" followed by a whitespace and the 256-byte information if the block exists, or "No" if the block does not exist or error occurs.
 - `W <#cylinder> <#sector> <#len> <data>`: Write request for a sector.
 The disk responds with "Yes" and writes the data to the specified sector if it is a valid write request, or "No" otherwise.